NamdevNikhil/Random-Password-Generator/README.md

 -Copy generated password to clipboard with one click

 ## Usage
-- Adjust the password length using the slider or input field.
+-Adjust the password length using the slider or input field.

 -Select the character types you want to include in your password.